-Note: The button is disabled if you have all the repositories your company is allowed.
+Note: The button is disabled if you have all the environments your company is allowed.

 The environment is created when an ODX service connects to it for the first time.
-Once that has happened, you can give the repository a name if you have the ODX Admin permission.
+Once that has happened, you can give the environment a name if you have the Environment Admin permission.
 The name is currently only displayed in the Portal.

 To name an environment

 - Click Edit, type a name in the modal that appears and then click Update.